tmobile/jazz/cloud-logs-streamer/README.md

-Function to stream cloudwatch logs to Elasticsearch service.
+Service to stream cloudwatch logs to Elasticsearch service.